By Greg Stobart

-Tottenham are planning fresh talks with Louis van Gaal about the Netherlands coach taking over as the club’s manager after the World Cup.
+Tottenham are planning fresh talks with Netherlands coach Louis van Gaal about taking over after the World Cup.

-Spurs chairman Daniel Levy met with Van Gaal in Holland in December before holding a follow-up meeting with the 62-year-old in London last month.
+Spurs chairman Daniel Levy met with the Dutchman in Holland in December before holding a follow-up meeting with the 62-year-old in London last month.

-Van Gaal turned down the chance to take over from Andre Villas-Boas as Tottenham boss as he refused to job share with his role with Holland.
+Van Gaal turned down the chance to take over from Andre Villas-Boas as Tottenham boss as he refused to job share with his role with Oranje.

 Tim Sherwood was appointed instead on an 18-month contract and his impact on results and style will be reviewed at the end of the season.

-There is an increasing sense both at Tottenham and in Holland that the former Ajax, Barcelona and Bayern Munich manager will move to north London in the summer.
+There is an increasing sense both at Tottenham and in Holland that the former Ajax, Barcelona and Bayern Munich boss will move to north London in the summer.

 Van Gaal is considered by far the outstanding candidate should Levy make another managerial change in the summer, despite links with Ajax coach Frank De Boer.